 The patisserie Adam, called “Maison Adam,” still exists and can be found at 49 Rue Gambetta and 4-6 Place Louis XIV.
 The recipe used at Maison Adam remains a secret, passed from father to son since the 12th century.

 Once you are in Saint Jean de Luz, most places are reachable by foot.
-However, it may be useful to know that there is a shuttle bus, called Hegobus, that connects Saint Jean de Luz with the neighbor town of Ciboure all year around.
-The ticket costs €1.
+However, it may be useful to know that the public transport network, called Txik Txak, runs several buses connecting Saint Jean de Luz with the neighbor town of Ciboure all year around.
+The ticket costs €1.30.

 During summer, there is also a free shuttle that connects the parking lots in the outskirts of the town with the center.
 From the beginning of July to the end of August, from 8:45 am to 8:30 pm there are two bus lines every 30 minutes: one leaving from the parking Chantaco (road d’Ascain) and the other one leaving from the parking Parc des Sports (for the visitors arriving from Bayonne or Biarritz).

 PLANE – There are two airports located less than 20 minutes drive from Saint Jean de Luz.
 The airport of Biarritz is 15 km away.
-From there, you can take a taxi to Saint Jean de Luz (around €35) or take the bus 816 from the company transports64 interurbains, which connects the airport with the city center.
+From there, you can take a taxi to Saint Jean de Luz (from 35€) or take the bus line 3 from the company Txik Txak, which connects the airport with the city center.
+By bus, it takes approximately 40 minutes.

 The next closest airports are the one of San Sebastián/Hondarribia (20 km away) and the one of Bilbao is (130 km away).